 As I told you, I’m starting to make a dip for these battered fried zucchini, a garlic dip with sunflower oil.
 I cleaned the six cloves of garlic and crushed them in a bowl.

-With a wooden spoon, I start to mix these garlic cloves, slowly pouring sunflower oil as if I make homemade mayonnaise.
-Pour the oil very slowly, little by little, because there is a possibility of cheese in the composition.
+I mix these garlic cloves with a wooden spoon, slowly pouring sunflower oil as if I were making homemade mayonnaise.
+Pour the oil slowly, little by little, because there is a possibility of cheesing the composition.

 If you get a paste, like mayonnaise, season with 1/4 teaspoon sea salt, 1/4 teaspoon freshly ground black pepper and half a bunch of chopped parsley.